codeguy/php-the-right-way/_posts/12-05-01-Building-your-Application.md

 [Chef] is more than a deployment framework, it is a very powerful Ruby based system integration framework that doesn't just deploy your app but can build your whole server environment or virtual boxes.

 [Deployer] is a deployment tool written in PHP, it's simple and functional.
-Run tasks in parallel, atomic deployment, keep servers in consistency.
+Runs tasks in parallel, atomic deployment, keeps consistency between servers.
 Recipes of common tasks for Symfony, Laravel, Zend Framework and Yii.

 #### Chef resources for PHP developers: